Chayaneee/CGI_Net/README.md

 - Use the [nlg-eval library](https://github.com/Maluuba/nlg-eval) to compute BLEU-1 to BLEU-4 scores and other metrics.

-## Our pretrained models
+## Authors pretrained models

-Our model is uploaded in google drive, please download the model from
+The model is uploaded in google drive, please download the model from

 | Model Name  | Download Link (Goog) | Download Link (Baidu)|
 | ------------- | ------------- |---------------|